BAN-AI-Multics/dps8m/docs/md/licensing.md

-* **musl libc** is a lightweight and standards conforming implementation of the C standard library, which includes the interfaces defined in the base language standard, POSIX™, and widely agreed-upon extensions.
+* **musl libc** is a lightweight and standards conforming implementation of the C standard library, which includes the interfaces defined in the base language standard, POSIX™, and widely agreed‑upon extensions.
 It was written by **Rich “_dalias_” Felker** and other contributors, and is distributed under the terms of the **MIT License**.